aag/fillmysuitcase/README.md

    Suitcase code as a starting point.
 Update the `server_name` and `root` directives to fit your environment.
-5. Set the file permissions on the code so the web server can read all files and write to the `/app/storage` directory.
+5. Set the file permissions on the code so the web server can read all files and write to the storage and cache files.
 For example, if your web server runs under the `www-data` user, you can execute these commands from the top level directory of the Fill My Suitcase code:

    ```
    $ sudo chgrp -R www-data *
+   $ chmod -R 775 storage/
-   $ chmod -R 775 app/storage/
+   $ chmod -R 775 bootstrap/cache/
    ```
 6. Create a `fillmysuitcase` database on your database server and add a user with access to the database.